thfla1105/github-stats-transparent/README.md

 10. Link back to this repository so that others can generate their own statistics images.

-11. Star this repo if you like it!
+11. Star this repo if you like it !

 <br>